 - Both high school and college/postsecondary contestants will be considered for an invitation to participate if they received the highest scores in relevant skills tests at previous SkillsUSA Championships and meet the age requirement.
 If these contestants are unable to attend, the next most qualified contestants are invited.*

 - Invitations will be sent to eligible SkillsUSA Championships competitors who are selected by the national organization, and their instructors and state association directors will be notified.

 - Only students continuing their education and/or currently working in the skill area of the international competition for which they are being considered will be eligible.

 - Advanced training may require contestants to temporarily relocate.
 Contestants will not be expected to pay for their training or to relocate without adequate financial support.

 - SkillsUSA WorldTeam members are required to attend all orientation and promotional meetings scheduled by the SkillsUSA national office prior to departure for the WSC.

-Note: Competitors from the 2013 and 2014 SkillsUSA Championships will be considered for the 2015 WSC in Brazil.
+Note: Competitors from the 2015 and 2016 SkillsUSA Championships will be considered for the 2017 WSC in Abu Dhabi.